google/copybara/docs/reference.md

 --------- | -----------
 url|`string`<br><p>Indicates the URL of the git repository</p>
 ref|`string`<br><p>Represents the default reference that will be used for reading the revision from the git repository.
 For example: 'master'</p>
+submodules|`string`<br><p>Download submodules.
+Valid values: NO, YES, RECURSIVE.</p>

 <a id="git.destination" aria-hidden="true"></a>
 ## git.destination

-Creates a commit in a git repository using the transformed worktree
+Creates a commit in a git repository using the transformed worktree.<br><br>Given that Copybara doesn't ask for user/password in the console when doing the push to remote repos, you have to use ssh protocol, have the credentials cached or use a credential manager.

 `gitDestination git.destination(url, push, fetch=push)`